irenestevens8/Candida_degradome/README.md

-# **The co-translational degradome provides a readout of Fluconazole response in Candida albicans**
+# **The early transcriptional and post-transcriptional responses to Fluconazole in sensitive and resistant Candida albicans**

-**Irene Stevens<sup>1</sup>, Gerald Silao Fitz<sup>2</sup>, Susanne Huch<sup>1</sup>, Kicki Ryman<sup>2</sup>, Per O. Ljungdahl<sup>2</sup>, Vicente Pelechano<sup>1</sup>**
+**Irene Stevens<sup>1</sup>, Gerald Silao Fitz<sup>2</sup>, Susanne Huch<sup>1</sup>, Kicki Ryman<sup>2</sup>, Honglian Liu<sup>1</sup>, Adriana Carvajal Jimenez<sup>1</sup>, Per O. Ljungdahl<sup>2</sup>, Vicente Pelechano<sup>1</sup>**

-<sup>1</sup> Science for Life Laboratory, Department of Microbiology, Tumor and Cell Biology, Karolinska Universitet, Solna, Sweden.
+<sup>1</sup> Scilifelab, Department of Microbiology, Tumor and Cell Biology, Karolinska Universitet, Solna, 171 65 Sweden.
-<sup>2</sup> Science for Life Laboratory, Department of Molecular Biosciences, The Wenner-Gren Institute, Stockholm University, 106 91 Stockholm, Sweden.
+<sup>2</sup> Science for Life Laboratory (SciLifeLab), Department of Molecular Biosciences, Stockholm University, Stockholm, Sweden.

 # **Abstract**
-Candida albicans is a leading cause of nosocomial bloodstream infections (BSIs) in high-risk hospital units (e.g. neonatal and intensive care units (ICUs)).
-Management of candidemia relies on a few antifungal agents, with Fluconazole being safest and first line therapy.
-Despite its efficacy, the increase in Fluconazole-resistant infections caused by Candida species (spp.)
-(2) poses a significant challenge to its continual use and highlights the need for improved molecular understanding of drug response.
-Here we show widespread co-translational decay occurs in Candida albicans and derive Fluconazole-specific degradation signatures.
-Furthermore, we show that ribosome positional occupancy at nucleotide-, amino acid- codon resolution provides a readout of Fluconazole-induced cellular stress.
-Finally, we show that frame protection patterns in signature genes are associated with phenotypic response to Fluconazole.
+Candida albicans is a dimorphic fungus that is a leading cause of nosocomial bloodstream infections in high-risk hospital units.
+Management of disseminated candida infections relies on a few antifungals, with Fluconazole being first-line therapy.
+The emergence of Fluconazole-resistant Candida strains highlights the need for improved molecular understanding of drug response.
+In this work we characterize the early transcriptional and posttranscriptional response of sensitive and resistant C. albicans in response to Fluconazole.
+Our work has previously shown in S. cerevisiae that mRNA degradation is connected to the translation process up to the degree that 5´-3´ mRNA degradation follows the last translating ribosome.
+Thus, the study of the 5'P mRNA degradome (5PSeq) offers a simple and affordable way to measure ribosome dynamics.
+Here, we expanded our 5PSeq work to Candida and show that it can be used to identify codon specific ribosome stalls in response to drugs and amino acid deprivation.
+Next, we use both RNA-Seq and 5PSeq to study the early response to fluconazole in sensitive and resistant strains.
+Our results suggest that transcriptional responses, rather than changes in ribosome dynamics, are the main driver of the earlier Candida response to fluconazole.

 # **Data**
 Count tables from the fivepseq package are available in the [Data](https://github.com/irenestevens8/Candida_degradome/tree/main/Data) folder.